-The European Health Insurance Card (EHIC) allows citizens from the EU/EEA and Switzerland to access healthcare when travelling within the EU.
+The European Health Insurance Card (EHIC) allows citizens from the EU/EEA and Switzerland to access healthcare when traveling within the EU.
 What are the procedures for EHIC application and EHIC renewal?

-Since 2004, the EHIC has simplified the procedures for European citizens receiving medical assistance during travel in another member state by offering a form of health insurance cover.
-In essence, your European health card allows you to receive healthcare at the same cost and on the same conditions as a local resident in that country.
+Since 2004, the EHIC simplified the procedures for Europeans receiving medical assistance during travel in another member state by offering health insurance coverage.
+Your European Health Insurance Card allows you to receive healthcare on the same conditions as a local.

-There are some restrictions to what healthcare you can claim using your EHIC, however, which typically void coverage of treatments that are non-urgent.
+There are some restrictions to what healthcare you can claim using your EHIC, however.
+They typically void coverage of treatments that are non-urgent, for instance.
 Therefore, it’s important to understand the conditions of your European Health Insurance Card (EHIC) before you travel, and make sure you start the EHIC application or EHIC renewal process with adequate time before you travel.
 In most cases, the local health provider or insurer in your country of residence will be the first point of contact.

 This guide to the EHIC explains: